EXPECTANT MOTHER FAQS

 One of the doctors or nurses is always available at nights and on the weekends and can be reached by calling 813-875-8032 or 813-769-2778.
 If you think you are in labor, please contact us prior to going to the hospital except in the case of an extreme emergency.

-Can I travel?
+Can I travel during pregnancy?
 [Back to Top]

 You may travel up to 35-36 weeks of your pregnancy.
 However, please check with your doctor prior to traveling to discuss the risks associated with travel.
 If you travel by car, get out of the car every 1-2 hours.
 Drink plenty of fluids and WEAR A SEATBELT!!!
 If you fly, an aisle seat may be more convenient, and be sure to walk about the cabin every 2 hours.
 Check with your insurance coverage on travel limitations.

-What about dental appointments?
+Are dental appointments safe during pregnancy?
 [Back to Top]

 We recommend a dental cleaning during pregnancy – notify your dentist you are pregnant.
 Dental x-rays are OK if abdomen is shielded.
 Novacaine without Epinephrine may be used for dental work – no nitrous oxide!!

-Is intercourse OK?
+Is intercourse OK during pregnancy?
 [Back to Top]

 Intercourse is safe throughout your pregnancy unless you are experiencing spotting, bleeding, contractions, ruptured membranes, or if you’ve been told by your doctor that you have a placenta previa.
 Call if bleeding occurs with intercourse.